Author: Lily Sun

 Feel free to reach me via email at .

 Alumni Spotlight is an outreach activity through the Great Lakes JET Alumni Association seeking to build stronger connections between alumni and to provide bridges for networking.
-If you or an alumnus you know would like to be featured in an installment of Alumni Spotlight, please email Lily at .
+If you or an alumnus you know would like to be featured in an installment of Alumni Spotlight, please email us at .

 July 2022: Jeffrey Glenn